samkeleN/safeguard-alert-system/README.md

 - Enhanced impact analysis using machine learning.
 - Expanded compatibility with other vehicle systems.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - **Cape Peninsula University of Technology (CPUT)** for resources and support.
-- **CELO and TheGraph** for hosting the Blockchain Hackathon.
 - **Community Contributors** for their valuable feedback.

 ## Contact